 With a free subscription to Mail Chimp, it’s pretty simple to implement this strategy as a way to engage potential customers.

 For reference some of our favourite newsletters (and ones that could provide some inspiration) are:

-- Morning Brew - hilarious breakdowns of big investments and finance news [they made $13M in 2019 from just their newsletter]
+- Morning Brew offers hilarious breakdowns of big investments and finance news.

-- CB Insights - great commentary on M&A and industry verticals
+- CB Insights offers great commentary on M&A and industry verticals.

 Create a Podcast